kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

   frontend.backend-ns:
     conf: $conf2
   backend-route.backend-ns:
-    conf: merge($conf1, $conf2, $conf3)
+    conf: $conf3
 ```

-Which makes it problematic when applying conf since we are applying policy per outbound, and we have merged config for
-multiple outbounds.

-Possible solutions:

-1. We can deprecate and then remove possibility to have multiple `spec.to[]` items in `Mesh*Route` policy to make it referencable.
-(this is basically step into removing `to` section altogether, why do we need it if we cannot put multiple items in it).
-2. When merging we should only merge confs for given resource, don't treat `Mesh*Route` as subtype of `MeshService` and then
-when applying configuration to resource we should be more mindful on which outbound the route is configured and configure
-it based on conf for that MeshService

-**Decision outcome**
+Decision on which conf should be applied should be made on plugin level.
+As we know to which MeshService outbound we are
+applying configuration.

-We've decided to go with option 1, which is to deprecate and later on remove possibility to put multiple items in `spec.to[]`
+There is also question of deprecating and later on removing possibility to put multiple items in `spec.to[]`
 section of `Mesh*Route`.
 This will align `Mesh*Route` design with GatewayAPI.
 In the future we should also discuss removing
 `spec.to[]` section entirely leaving only `spec.targetRef` section in `Mesh*Route`.
+This is tracked by issue: https://github.com/kumahq/kuma/issues/11021

 #### Overriding configuration